Thimilius/Hyperion/docs/RENDER_ENGINE.md

                └─────────────┘└─────────────┘└─────────────┘
 ```
 Obviously in a lot of scenarios the work between the two threads is not evenly divided.
-That means most of the time either the Main Thread has to wait for the Render Thread or the other way ar
+That means most of the time either the Main Thread has to wait for the Render Thread or the other way around.
 There is also an option to turn off the pipelined multithreading and have everything done on the Main Thread.
 The data extraction and command translation stays the same regardless, it's just on a single thread.
 Currently we do not employ any kind of worker threads on the Main or Render Thread.